 Total inspections were reduced from 51,000 to 49,500.
 This reduction is the result of uncertain budgetary restrictions limiting the number of overtime hours available to our enforcement members.
 In the prior three years Michigan was able to reach our goals by supplementing regular work hours with overtime hours.
 This activity was geared to the reduction of traffic crashes involving CMVs by focusing on driver related violations.
 MSP-CVED will strive to exceed our goals set forth by this CVSP when budgets allow for extra patrols.

 Carrier Interventions was slightly reduced, this was determined by review of the current inventory of carriers needing interventions.
 Carriers requiring interventions has decreased.
 We are committed to exceed predictions if the inventory surpasses it's current levels.

 New Entrant Audit expectations are also adjusted to meet the current trends in inventory.
 MSP-CVED stands ready to increase our New Entrant Auditor staff when inventory and budgetary constraints allow.

-Border Enforcement Inspections will remain the same, the number of Border Enforcement Inspections has decreased over the past 5 years.
-This is the direct result in funding being reduced to MSP-CVED.
+Border Enforcement Inspections will remain the same.
 With the construction of a new international bridge being built we look forward to our grant being increased to meet the increase in traffic.

-For FY21 MSP-CVED intends to request a perminate reduction in MOE as a result of the new MCSAP formula final rule.
+For FY21 MSP-CVED intends to request a permanent reduction in MOE as a result of the new MCSAP formula final rule.
+Due to frequent budget adjustments this has not taken place yet but it is still our intent to request the reduction.